syncfusion-content/asp.netwebforms-docs/aspnet/PivotTreeMap/OLAP-Connectivity.md

 {% endhighlight %}

-N> In this example, **“PivotTreeMapDemo”** indicates the name and root namespace of the Application created in Visual Studio IDE and **“PivotTreeMapService”** indicates the name of the WCF service created.
+N> In this example, **“PivotTreeMapDemo”** indicates the name and root namespace of the Application created in Visual Studio IDE and **“OlapService”** indicates the name of the WCF service created.

 The above code will generate a simple PivotTreeMap showing Customer Count over different customer geographic locations across a period of fiscal years.